Access Frequently Asked Questions (FAQs)

 - How do I report suspected public assistance fraud?

-Public assistance fraud complaints for San Diego County are handled through the District Attorney's Public Assistance Fraud Unit and there are various options to report suspected fraud.
+Public assistance fraud complaints for San Diego County are handled through the District Attorney's Public Assistance Fraud Unit.
+To report suspected fraud, you can call 1-800-421-2252.

 If reporting for another county please refer to the contact information on the DSS website.